 Founded in 2005 with former Alcoa CEO and U.S. Treasury Secretary Paul O’Neill, Value Capture is comprised of world-renowned innovators and expert advisors in quality, safety and profitability in healthcare and other industries.
 Value Capture is proud to serve as a Shingo Institute affiliate, as well as a partner of Catalysis, Inc. (formerly, ThedaCare Center for Healthcare Value).

-Lisa Beckwith is a founding principal of Value Capture, LLC.
-She provides on-site support and training for leaders, managers and staff to help them rapidly achieve safety, quality and financial goals through the application of systems principles.
+Lisa Beckwith provides on-site support and training for leaders, managers and staff to help them rapidly achieve safety, quality and financial goals through the application of systems principles.
 As a pharmacist, she has a particular expertise in helping partners perfect medication delivery.
 Ms. Beckwith previously served as pharmacy operations manager and pharmacist at a large regional hospital.
-As a manager she was introduced to the principles of the Toyota Production System and served as a team leader for the pharmacy staff.
-She continued to help other healthcare workers to apply the principles of the Toyota Production system to their work through training and problem solving as a TPS team leader at the Pittsburgh Regional Healthcare Initiative.
+As a manager she was introduced to the Toyota Production System principles and served as a team leader for the pharmacy staff.
+She continued to help other healthcare workers to apply the Toyota Production System principles to their work through training and problem solving as a TPS team leader at the Pittsburgh Regional Healthcare Initiative.
 Ms. Beckwith began her career as a pharmacist for a retail pharmacy.

-Well-known for system-wide Lean deployments, Mr. Bustillo was recognized as a sensei to ThedaCare, Inc., by Kim Barnas in her book, Beyond Heroes, for his counsel in ThedaCare's Lean transformation.
-Earlier in his career, Mr. Bustillo was mentored by Clyde Haugan from Kaizen Institute.
+Jose Bustillo served as senior sensei and executive coach for clients throughout the healthcare industry in the decade before he joined Value Capture.
+Prior to working with healthcare clients, Mr. Bustillo worked with manufacturing operations in various management positions, where he successfully led multiple transformations within multiple plants located in the US, Mexico, Canada, El Salvador and Dominican Republic.
+Well-known for system-wide lean deployments, Mr. Bustillo was recognized as a sensei by Kim Barnas in her book, Beyond Heroes, for his counsel to ThedaCare's lean transformation.
+Earlier in his career, Mr. Bustillo was mentored by Clyde Haugan from the Kaizen Institute.
 Mr. Bustillo is passionate about developing people at all levels to create lasting change in processes and outcomes.

-Leslie Corak is a founding principal of Value Capture, LLC.
-She provides on-site support and training for leaders, managers and staff to help them rapidly achieve safety, quality and financial goals through the application of systems principles.
-Ms. Corak has over 20 years of direct hospital clinical experience where her career responsibilities have included the coordination of the Infection Control, Employee Health and Quality Improvement programs.
-In her role as the Utilization Review Coordinator she was responsible for patient education and discharge planning.
-Immediately prior to joining Value Capture, Ms. Corak worked with The Pittsburgh Regional Healthcare Initiative (PRHI) as a Real-Time Safety Implementation Specialist, where utilizing the principles of the Toyota Production System she mentored and supported hospitals committed to the identification and elimination of unsafe conditions.
+Leslie Corak provides on-site support and training for leaders, managers and staff to help them rapidly achieve safety, quality and financial goals through the application of systems principles.
+Ms. Corak has over 20 years of direct hospital clinical experience where her career responsibilities have included the coordination of the infection control, employee health and quality improvement programs.
+In her role as a utilization review coordinator she was responsible for patient education and discharge planning.
+Immediately prior to joining Value Capture, Ms. Corak worked with The Pittsburgh Regional Healthcare Initiative (PRHI) where she utilized the Toyota Production System principles and mentored and supported hospitals committed to the identification and elimination of unsafe conditions.
 One of Ms. Corak's partner hospitals reduced errors reaching a patient by more than 50% in a single year.

-Mr. Webster is a co-founding principal of Value Capture.
-In this role he provides support to CEOs of healthcare organizations dedicated to perfecting worker and patient safety and unleashing the full potential of employees by empowering them to design value-added meaningful work.
-Prior to forming Value Capture, Mr. Webster was a co-founder and Director of the Pittsburgh Regional Healthcare Initiative (PRHI).
+Geoff Webster provides support to CEOs of healthcare organizations dedicated to perfecting worker and patient safety and unleashing the full potential of employees by empowering them to design value-added meaningful work.
+Before he co-founded Value Capture, Mr. Webster was a co-founder and director of the Pittsburgh Regional Healthcare Initiative (PRHI).
 He helped conceptualize, develop and lead this regional performance-based health reform initiative, achieving best-in-nation regional results in the elimination of several classes of risk for patients.
-A former healthcare consultant in New Jersey and at the Allegheny County Department of Human Services, Mr. Webster also served as Executive Director of the Consumer Health Coalition from 2000-2004, where he led the promotion of health policy and system changes that improved the health and healthcare of children, seniors, people with disabilities, and people who have difficulty accessing healthcare services.
-He was also Director of Policy at the Jewish Healthcare Foundation from 1996-2000, supporting statewide advancements in children's health insurance and managed care policy and helping to spawn the PRHI.
+A former healthcare consultant in New Jersey and at the Allegheny County Department of Human Services, Mr. Webster also served as executive director of the Consumer Health Coalition from 2000-2004.
+He was also director of policy at the Jewish Healthcare Foundation from 1996-2000, supporting statewide advancements in children's health insurance and managed care policy and helping to spawn the PRHI.